 Small, Smart and Scalable: Producer Driven Parasite Control for New York Small Ruminant Producers.
 In a recent survey, New York state small ruminant producers indicated “internal parasites as the most costly pests affecting both sheep and goat operations.”
 Work by Jason Detzel with the CCE office in Ulster County has shown that producer driven intervention can work to improve sheep and goat production and profits, to decrease resistance to dewormer drugs, and empower and connect local farmers to other producers.
 Now Detzel will lead a project to provide eight counties with the methods and materials to host a small ruminant parasite course, the equipment to start up a parasite and fecal count lab in their extension office, and instruction and support to offer the low cost parasite lab to local producers in the coming years.
 The data generated by each lab will be collated and analyzed to identify the statewide parasite load, geographical hot spots, and identify where further intervention may be helpful.

 Phase 2 Squash Dragon: Optimizing UV-treatment for reducing downy mildew, powdery mildew and angular leaf spot disease on cucurbits with leaf agitation.
 UV-light is a compelling pest management tool to manage fungal and bacterial diseases.
 It offers growers more flexibility than pesticides as it can be used rain or shine and doesn’t create the need to delay harvest.
 This project builds on prior NYFVI funded work to optimize the use of UV light in the field against squash powdery mildew, and to assess the efficacy against downy mildew and angular leaf spot disease in the same trials.
 The economics of the Squash dragon will also be evaluated.
-The project is led by Mark Rea with Rensselaer Polytechnic Institute and utilizes the expertise of farmers, extension professionals and the scientists and engineers at the Lighting Research Center at RPI.
+The project is led by Mark Rea with Mount Sinai and utilizes the expertise of farmers, extension professionals as well as the scientists and engineers at the Light and Health Research Center.
 Regional workshops will be held, and educational materials produced to allow farmers to build their own systems.

 Introduction and trialing of newly developed impatiens plants that are resistant to Impatiens Downy Mildew.
 Consumers love impatiens.
 The plant’s ability to grow and flower in full shade or sun, as well as the presence of a wide range of color forms, led to a large following among consumers, greenhouse growers, and garden centers.
 In 2011, the devastating fungal disease, impatiens downy mildew (IDM) entered the U.S. and the infection created havoc in the marketplace.
 In a decade, New York sales of the plant plummeted from $10 million to only $1 million.
 With NYFVI support in 2018, Mark Bridgen with Cornell’s Long Island Horticultural Research and Extension Center has developed a line of seed propagated impatiens hybrids that are resistant to IDM.
 Further work is still needed to introduce these colorful, disease-resistant lines to the commercial market and bring back this valuable plant.